peterminicka/pimatic-plugin-template/README.md

 # Device Configuration

-Debices must be added manually to the device section of your pimatic config.
+Devices must be added manually to the device section of your pimatic config.

 ## Global device configuration